KoushikAS/SmartParking_using_ubidots/Readme.txt

-Using Ubidot to create a simple parking counter system
+Using Ubidot and node mcu to create a simple parking counter system